zthun/tokenizer/README.md

 - tokenizer.yaml
 - tokenizer.yml

-You can also add a tokenizer key in your package.json file with all the options you want.
-However, please be aware that the help and version options are ignored from the config file.
+You can also add a tokenizer key in your package.json file with all the options you want, or you can specify the config file using the --config option on the command line.
+However, please be aware that the help, config and version options are ignored from the config file.
 The following is an example config file.

 > tokenizer.json